Asian palm civet

 The Asian palm civet (Paradoxurus hermaphroditus), also called common palm civet, toddy cat and musang, is a viverrid native to South and Southeast Asia.
 Since 2008, it is IUCN Red Listed as Least Concern as it accommodates to a broad range of habitats.
 It is widely distributed with large populations that in 2008 were thought unlikely to be declining.

-In Indonesia, it is threatened by poaching and illegal wildlife trade; buyers use it for the increasing production of kopi luwak.
+It is threatened by poaching for the illegal wildlife trade.

 Characteristics

 The Asian palm civet's long, stocky body is covered with coarse, shaggy hair that is usually greyish in colour.
 It has a white mask across the forehead, a small white patch under each eye, a white spot on each side of the nostrils, and a narrow dark line between the eyes.
 The muzzle, ears, lower legs, and distal half of the tail are black, with three rows of black markings on the body.
 Its head-to-body length is about 53 cm with a 48 cm long unringed tail.
 It weighs 2 to 5 kg.
 Its anal scent glands emit a nauseating secretion as a chemical defense when threatened or upset.